progit/progit/de/04-git-server/01-chapter4.markdown

 <!--Gitolite is an authorization layer on top of Git, relying on `sshd` or `httpd` for authentication.
 (Recap: authentication is identifying who the user is, authorization is deciding if he is allowed to do what he is attempting to).-->

 Gitolite ist als Schicht für die Zugriffsberechtigung oberhalb von Git angeordnet und verwendet `sshd` oder `httpd`  zur Authentifikation.
 (Kurze Wiederholung: Bei der Authentifizierung wird der Benutzer identifiziert und die Zugriffsberechtigung entscheidet, ob der Benutzer die gewünschte Operation ausführen darf oder nicht).

 <!--Gitolite allows you to specify permissions not just by repository, but also by branch or tag names within each repository.
 That is, you can specify that certain people (or groups of people) can only push certain "refs" (branches or tags) but not others.-->

 Gitolite ermöglicht es Dir die Berechtigungen auf Repository Ebene festzulegen, erlaubt aber zusätzlich auch die Berechtigung auf Ebene von Branches oder Tags innerhalb eines Repositorys zu definieren.
-Das bedeutet also, dass Du festlegen kannst, dass bestimmte Leute (oder eine Gruppe von Leuten) nur bestimmte "refs" (Branches oder Tags) pushen können, andere Personen sollen das wiederum nicht können.
+Das bedeutet also, dass Du festlegen kannst, dass bestimmte Leute (oder eine Gruppe von Leuten) nur bestimmte „refs“ (Branches oder Tags) pushen können, andere Personen sollen das wiederum nicht können.

 <!--### Installing ###-->
 ### Installation ###